What is Permaculture?

 Is reinvesting back into the earth and its people, and the systems that support them.
 It ultimately supports the first two principles, while inviting us to limit overconsumption

-This builds strength & resilience through replenishing rather than depleting and supports equal distribution for all.
+This builds strength & resilience through replenishing rather than depleting.
+It supports equal distribution for all.

 Permaculture Principles